omerwe/polyfun/README.md

 <br><br>
 # Overview of PolyLoc
-PolyLoc takes an input file with posterior means and standard deviations of causal effect sizes (estimated by PolyFun).
+PolyLoc takes an input file with posterior means and standard deviations of causal effect sizes (estimated by `run_finemapper`).
 PolyLoc uses this file to partition SNPs into bins of similar posterior per-SNP heritability, and estimates the heritability causally explained by each bin.
 PolyLoc consists of three stages:
 1. Partition SNPs into bins of similar posterior per-SNP heritability
 2. Compute LD-scores for the SNP bins
 3. Estimate the heritability casaully explained by each bin. **This stage requires summary statistics based on different data than the data used to run PolyFun** (see [Weissbrod et al. 2019 bioRxiv for details](https://www.biorxiv.org/content/10.1101/807792v2)).